nicolastah/semantic-style-transfer/README.md

 #### Note about ```semantic-styles``` and ```mask```
 - ```mask```  is a  ```.mat```  file.
 Use the given script to convert segmentation masks to ```.mat```.
+- Each different number in ```mask``` correspond to 1 semantic region.
 - The number of input style has be equalled to the number of semantic regions in the content image.
+- The order of input style images determines which style is applied to which region in the content image.
+Ex: input style: style1, style2, style3. mask [m1, m2, m3].
+Then: style1 is applied to m1, style2 is applied to m2 and style
+3 is applied to m3.
 - The method works for content images with more than 2 regions.

 #### Note about ```gradient-capping``` and ```capped_objs```